-There are two key policy mechanisms used to implement these evacuation plans: tsunami evacuation facility plans and a tsunami overlay zone.
-When these policy mechanisms are complete, a community's tsunami evacuation plan is integrated into their comprehensive plan upon adoption and future development will be aligned with the tsunami plans.
-As evacuation routes must be woven into the design of the community, updates to transportation and comprehensive plans provide the opportunity to make improvements and should be considered a best practice approach to tsunami evacuation planning.
+There are two key policy mechanisms used to implement these evacuation plans: tsunami evacuation routes defined in the Gearhart Transportation System Plan and a tsunami overlay zone (THO zone).
+These documents have been integrated into the city comprehensive plan and zoning ordinance to assure future development will be aligned with the tsunami plans.
+As evacuation routes and resiliency measures such as reducing dwelling density in high risk areas must be woven into the design of the community, updates to transportation and comprehensive plans provide the opportunity to make improvements and should be considered a best practice approach to tsunami evacuation planning.
 The following jurisdictions are taking steps to improve their community's tsunami resilience through transportation and evacuation planning:

 Clatsop County Astoria Cannon Beach Gearhart Seaside Warrenton

+Tsunami

+Education and Х Х Х Х Х Х

+Outreach

+2013 Tsunami

-Tsunami Education and Outreach х х х х х х
+Evacuation х х х х х х

+Route Map ~ ~ A ~ ~ A

+(DOGAMI)

+Transportation V V

+Plans/ Update Х Х

+Tsunami

-2013 Tsunami Evacuation Route Map (DOGAMI) х Х х х х Х
+Evacuation Х Х

-Transportation Plans/ Update х x

-Tsunami Evacuation (Facility) Plan x
+(Facility) Plan

-Tsunami Overlay Zone x
+Tsunami Overlay V

+Zone Х

+Comprehensive N/

-Comprehensive Plan Integration х
+Plan Integration Х

+Pending

+Other Plans Park Plan

-Other Plans (Park, etc.)
+(Park, etc.) 2022